 What do you think of when you hear Orlando?
 Disney World and Universal Studios, right?
 Those are the top things to do in Orlando.
 Now don’t get me wrong, I love both of those places but theme parks are so expensive.
+There are so many other things to do in Orlando besides Theme Parks.

 Florida has tons of gorgeous beaches to visit.
 Cocoa Beach, Daytona, and New Smyrna are the closest beaches to Orlando.
 All three of these beaches are about an hour’s drive so you might consider making a day trip out of it.
+Nothing says Florida quite like hanging out at the beach.

 Guys, these gardens are GORGEOUS.
 I was so impressed.
 They just opened the Enchanted Fairy Garden exhibit, which is perfect to take the kiddos to.
 There are beautiful fairy doors hidden around the gardens for you to find.
 In the Visitors’ Center there is a map to help you find each of the doors, so make sure you grab one.
 On the backside of the map, there are descriptions for each door telling you about the fairy that “lives” there, and they are great.
 Keep an eye on their social media accounts because they occasionally offer free admission!
 Check out their website to find out the dates.